 Contact your GP practice and request a Medical Exemption (EC92A) form to be completed by your GP.
 Your GP is required to complete the EC92A to verify that you have a medical condition that entitles you to free NHS prescriptions.

 You and your GP are required to complete the form and you must make suitable arrangements to complete the patient’s part of the form.

-If your medical exemption certificate expires and you are under the age of 60 contact your GP surgery and ask them to complete an EC92A form.
+If your medical exemption certificate expires and you are under the age of 60, contact your GP practice and ask them to complete an EC92A form.
 You and your GP must sign the form and the appropriate medical condition must be ticked.
-After the form has been completed, send the form to the appropriate Exemption department, according to your NHS Board area as listed below: -
+After the form has been completed, send the form to the appropriate Exemption department, according to your NHS Board area:

 Patients who are age 60 and over are not required to renew their medical exemptions certificates.
 You are still entitled to your NHS prescriptions free of charge.

 A maternity exemption certificate is a certificate for expecting mothers and mothers who have borne a child within the previous 12 months.
 The certificate entitles you to free NHS prescriptions and dental treatment in the UK for the duration of the certificate.

 A maternity exemption application form can be obtained from:

 - your GP